 Mother’s Day and the run up to it each year can be a really triggering time for lots of people.
 It’s a day when we assume everyone is celebrating their mothers.
-If your mother, stepmother or grandmother has died it can be really painful.
-It’s also incredibly difficult for anyone whose child has died or if you’ve lost a baby before or soon after birth.
+If your mother, stepmother, grandmother or maternal figure has died it can be really painful.
+It can also be incredibly difficult for anyone whose child has died, if you’ve lost a baby before or soon after birth, or if you’re struggling to conceive.

 Mother’s Day can also be a time of mixed emotions because you may have several different roles (mother, child, partner, etc) and still be celebrating in some way.
 It’s possible to feel happy, guilty and terribly sad all at the same time.
 You may need time, space and support to help you cope with a whole range of different and complex feelings.